Viera East, Florida

 Viera East is a census-designated place (CDP) in Brevard County, Florida, United States.
 The population was 11,687 at the 2020 census, up from 10,757 at the 2010 census.
 It forms a part of the larger unincorporated community of Viera and is part of the Palm Bay-Melbourne-Titusville Metropolitan, Florida Statistical Area.

 Geography

-Viera East is located at (28.2655, -80.7182), to the east of Interstate 95.
+Viera East is located to the east of Interstate 95.

 According to the United States Census Bureau, the CDP has a total area of 13.2 sqkm, of which 13.1 sqkm is land and 0.04 sqkm, or 0.31%, is water.

+Demographics

+Viera East first appeared as a census designated place in the 2010 U.S. census.